Good Debt vs Bad Debt – 7 Tips On How To Remove Debt

 Debt is one of those taboo subjects that few people choose to talk about.

-This is especially the case for people who don’t think they’re struggling with debt.
+This is especially the case for people who don’t think they’re struggling with debt or those who believe they only have good debt.
 They’re not receiving phone calls from debt collectors or experiencing sleepless nights.

 However, they’re carrying a lot of debt that they don’t need to carry.
 They may have high incomes and be able to afford the repayments.
 Yet, they’re still paying so much interest that they could avoid.